 If you’re diagnosed with basal cell carcinoma or squamous cell carcinoma, the most effective treatment technique with the highest success rate is through Mohs micrographic surgery.
-As a board-certified physician and fellowship-trained Mohs micrographic surgeon, Dr. Wendy Long, MD, FAAD, FACMS, is a leader in her field, and she performs Mohs surgery at Manhattan Dermatology in New York City’s Midtown East.
+As a board-certified physician and fellowship-trained Mohs micrographic surgeon, Dr. Wendy Long, MD, FAAD, FACMS, is a leader in her field, and she performs Mohs surgery at Manhattan Dermatology in New York City’s Murray Hill and Midtown East.
 This precise surgical technique is typically done in-office on an outpatient basis in the team’s state-of-the-art facility, including an on-site lab.
 To learn more about treating skin cancer with Mohs surgery, call for an appointment or schedule online.

 Mohs micrographic surgery is the most precise and highly effective surgery that most commonly treats basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
 It’s also effective for other skin cancer variations, and it has a very high success rate of curing skin cancer.
 Only dermatologists like Dr. Wendy Long, who are specially trained in Mohs surgery, can perform it.